 1) Race Conditions

-In C++, a race condition occurs when multiple threads access common data concurrently depending on exactly when they run their operations.
-Without proper synchronization, it can lead to data corruption and inconsistent results.
+In C++, a race condition arises when multiple threads concurrently access shared data depending on the timing of their operations.
+In the absence of appropriate synchronization, this can result in data corruption and inconsistent outcomes.

 2) Deadlocks